jturner314/resume/README.rst

 Resume
 ######

-This a system to generate PDF (via LaTeX), HTML, and TXT resumes from a YAML file containing all of the resume content.
+This a system to generate PDF (via LaTeX), HTML, TXT, and Sphinx resumes from a YAML file containing all of the resume content.
 It is partly inspired by `Ming-Ho Yee's resume project <https://github.com/mhyee/resume>`_.
-A single Python script performs the transformation using `PyYAML <http://pyyaml.org/wiki/PyYAML>`_ to parse the data file and `Jinja2 <http://jinja.pocoo.org/>`_ to fill the data into templates.
+A single Python script performs the transformation using `PyYAML
+<http://pyyaml.org/wiki/PyYAML>`_ to parse the data file and `Jinja2
+<http://jinja.pocoo.org/>`_ to fill the data into templates.

 The primary resume data is stored in ``resume.yml``.
 A second YAML file ``resume-nonweb.yml`` (not included in this repository) contains information